Chapter 2 The matriarchal cultures of the ancient world

 »Prehistory research is the biggest challenge for the Egyptian archeology of the future«,

-We have to face the comparison with the cultures of the Near East known at that time.
-Alexander Scharff appealed already in 1950 that the history and reconstruction of Egypt’s historical data should no longer be treated alone, but to include the neighboring cultures in a comparative research from the beginning (1950, p.
+We have to face the comparison with the cultures of the Near and Middle East known at that time.
+Alexander Scharff appealed already in 1950 that the history and reconstruction of Egypt’s historical data should no longer be treated alone, but to include the neighboring cultures in a comparative research from the beginning (A. Scharff 1950, p.
 37).
 But he remained a caller in the desert.

-A comparative prehistoric research would be indispensable for the understanding of the Egyptian history.
+A comparative research would be indispensable for the understanding of the Egyptian history and especially the pre-history.

 The view beyond the borders of Egypt could have given new and meaningful impulses to the little-explored and almost completely dark epoch before the Pharaohs. »New excavations could bring much light here.
 But significant larger excavations with this objective are not known so far.
 Only minor coincidences in connection with other excavations are occasionally talked about.
 But that is all«, writes Heide Streiter-Buscher (1989, p.
 148).
 And she adds: